 Investigations will be conducted confidentially to the greatest extent possible.
 In all cases involving students, the protections afforded by the Family Educational Rights and Privacy Act will be observed.
 All participants in the process, including witnesses, will be advised of their obligation to maintain confidentiality.
 Witnesses and reporting parties may not be promised full confidentiality, however; investigation of complaints typically requires some disclosure to witnesses, to gather pertinent facts, to the respondent, to allow him or her the ability to respond, and to certain university administrators.

-If a reporting party does not want his or her identity disclosed to the respondent, the Assistant Director will explain the protections against retaliation and the limitations of processing a report that must be treated as anonymous.
+If a reporting party does not want his or her identity disclosed to the respondent, a staff member will explain the protections against retaliation and the limitations of processing a report that must be treated as anonymous.
 If a reporting party insists on maintaining his or her anonymity, the university will evaluate this request against its responsibility to provide a safe and nondiscriminatory campus environment; the university will notify the reporting party if it cannot ensure confidentiality.
 Even if anonymity is permitted, the university will take other steps to limit the effects of the alleged discrimination and prevent its recurrence, as needed, such as targeted education efforts.

 This procedure was approved by the Provost.
 It was revised by the Provost in 2011.
 Revisions (1) clarifying the purpose of discrimination investigations, (2) clarifying how complaints can be resolved early or informally, (3) providing more detail regarding appeals of decisions, (4) reducing the time period for completion of investigations, and (5) making certain other minor changes were approved by the Provost effective June, 2012.

 Revisions updating office names and titles, revising terminology, providing flexibility in notifications, and making several minor clarifications and language improvements were approved by the Provost effective February, 2013.
 Revisions reflecting changes in duties of relevant university offices were approved by the Provost effective July 1, 2013.
 Contact information was updated on October 23, 2013.
 References to policies and officers were updated in August, 2014, primarily to reflect the university's new Policy on Discrimination, Harassment, and Retaliation.

 Questions about this procedure or rights and responsibilities concerning discriminatory behavior may be brought to the university’s Compliance Officer.
 The Compliance Officer has the primary responsibility for coordinating the university’s efforts to comply with Title IX, the Age Discrimination Act, and the ADA and the Rehabilitation Act.
 These responsibilities include monitoring compliance with related policies and procedures.